neeraj26jan/AutoEase/README.md

 - **Gamers**: Automate in-game actions for enhanced performance.
 - **General Users**: Simplify workflows and boost productivity with automated actions.

+## Dependencies
+* pyautogui
+* opencv-python
+* pyclick
+* numpy
+* asyncio
+* pynput

+We can install these all by giving command: <br />
+` pip install pyautogui opencv-python pyclick numpy asyncio pynput `

 ## Installation

 1. Clone this repository: